 I encourage you to change your focus from an underdog mentality.
 Convince yourself that you are not destined to fail.
 Your success should not be viewed as an unexpected miracle.
 Give yourself the tools to be financially successful and believe in yourself.
 Make yourself the New England Patriots of your finances.

 Make the best playbook to get out of debt and how to build wealth.
-Recruit the best people to cheer you on and focus on what is working with your money rather than what is not.
-Rather than beating yourself up about overspending in a certain area and focusing on what you screwed up, look at the areas you were successful in.
+Recruit the best people to cheer you on and focus on working with your money rather than what is not.
+Rather than beating yourself up about overspending in a certain area, and focusing on what you screwed up, look at the areas you were successful in.
 Focus on your successes and figure out what you can do to duplicate that success to the rest of your finances.